- Difficulty: Easy-Moderate

 Why not treat yourself to an extra night or two to really get to know Segovia or to visit the nearby palaces of RioFrio and San Ildefonso.
 Alternatively, visit Madrid and get to know our capital city!

-One 3*** city hotel and five high quality small rural hotels (3 or 4 stars).
+One 3*** city hotel, one modest two stars hotel and four high quality small rural hotels (3 or 4 stars).

 Day 1 and 7 Segovia